|Nutrition Facts (per serving)|

 Strain into the prepared glass.

 Garnish with a cinnamon stick and dusting of freshly grated nutmeg.

 - When buying eggnog, you'll find some enjoyable and others that are not.
 Try to avoid the cheapest eggnog and be sure to read the ingredients so you know what's inside the carton.
-You'll find organic, low-fat, even soy-based eggnog, and there are many excellent options available today.
+You'll find organic, low-fat, even soy and almond milk eggnog.